Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Is there a free version of Toast POS?

 Yes and no. Toast offers a $0/month Starter Kit under its pay-as-you-go model, which includes free hardware.
-But you pay higher processing fees (2.99% + $0.15 vs. 2.49% + $0.15), so it’s not truly “free” — you’re just paying through transactions instead of a monthly bill.
+But you pay a higher processing fee (typically around 2.99% + $0.15 versus about 2.49% + $0.15 on the standard plan), so it’s not truly “free.”
+You’re just paying through transactions instead of a monthly bill.
 For most restaurants doing over $15K/month in card sales, the standard $69/month plan costs less overall.

 How much does Toast POS really cost per month?